darko-mesaros/workshop-serverless-with-cdk/README.md

 npm install @aws-cdk/aws-lambda
 ```

-If all that is succesfull, let's go back to our
+If all that is successful, let's go back to our
-`lib/hello_serverless_cdk-stack.ts` file and make the appropropriate changes to
+`lib/hello_serverless_cdk-stack.ts` file and make the appropriate changes to
 add the Lambda Function.

 Here is how your updated file should look like: